notiontaxi/notiontaxi.org/README.md

 Sourcecode of [notiontaxi.org](http://notiontaxi.org)
 ------------------------------
-Here u can browse some of my HTML5/THREE.js/jquery experiments.
+Here u can browse some of my HTML5 / THREE.js / jquery experiments.

-I hope I'll find soon time to code more examples.
+I hope I'll find time to code more examples soon.

-My next experiments will (hopefully) include some functionality of Web Worker, ammo.js and brunch.